Millennium Cohort Study

-The Millennium Cohort Study (MCS) follows the lives of around 19,000 children born in the UK in 2000-01.
+The Millennium Cohort Study (MCS) is following the lives of 19,517 children born across England, Scotland, Wales and Northern Ireland in 2000-01.

 Management and funding